-- 4.1.
-Planning permission is sought for the installation of obscure screening along the east and west ends of the terrace on the south side of the building, fronting Newtown Road.
-The screening would be composed of glazed panels that reach to a height of 2.0m above the floor level of the terrace before stepping down to 1.8m. - 4.2.
+4.1.
+Planning permission is sought retrospectively under Section 73a of the Town and Country Planning Act 1990 for the installation of high level ventilation grilles

+- 4.2.
 The doorway that has been created to facilitate access to the balcony, and use of the balcony itself as an external amenity space, is also under consideration as part of this application.
 The applicant and the Local Planning Authority disagree on the lawful status of the doorway; this is explained in more details later in this report. - 4.3.
 This application is one of three that were submitted at the same time by the applicant for an assortment of works to the church building.
 They were advised by the Local Planning Authority that it would be preferred for all the works to be assessed under a single application in the interests of simplicity and good planning but have decided to continue with the development split across three applications.
 However, the cumulative impact of the three aspects must be considered in deciding each of the applications. - 4.4.
-One of the three applications, BH2022/02808 (the installation of venting ducts), was approved at the May 2023 Planning Committee.
-The remaining two applications (including the current proposal) were deferred subject to the submission of a Noise Management Plan that the Committee wished to assess prior to making a decision.
+One of the three applications, BH2022/02808 (the installation of venting ducts), was approved at the May Planning Committee.
+The remaining two applications (including the current proposal) were deferred subject to the submission of a Noise Management Plan, that the Committee wished to assess prior to making a decision.